looeee/THREE.App/README.md

 By default a Perspective Camera with the following setting is created:

 * Field of View: 35,
-* Aspect ratio: canvas.clientWidth / canvas.clientHeight
+* Aspect ratio: container.clientWidth / container.clientHeight
-* 0.1
+* 1
 * 1000

 You can change the camera entirely, for example to an Orthographic Camera